-Governing Board and Citizens' Bond Oversight Committee Sunnyvale School District Sunnyvale, California
+Board of Trustees and Citizens' Oversight Committee Sunnyvale School District Sunnyvale, California

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the accompanying financial statements of the Sunnyvale School District (District) 2013 Measure G Fund (Fund), as of and for the year ended June 30, 2018, and have issued our report thereon dated October 15, 2018.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the accompanying financial statements of the Sunnyvale School District (the District) 2013 Measure G Fund (the Fund), as of and for the year ended June 30, 2015, and have issued our report thereon dated December 4, 2015.
 As discussed in Note 1, the financial statements present only the Fund specific to the 2013 Measure G, and are not intended to present fairly the financial position and results of operations of Sunnyvale School District in conformity with accounting principles generally accepted in the United States of America.